4 (New York City Subway service): 2000–present

 On November 17, 2019, New York City Transit made adjustments to weekday evening 3, 4, and 5 service in order to accommodate planned subway work.
 Late night 4 service to New Lots Avenue started an hour earlier, at 10:30 p.m. instead of 11:30 p.m., replacing 3 service, which was cut back to Times Square–42nd Street.
 This change, which was approved by the MTA Board on June 27, 2019, was expected to save the agency $900,000 annually.

+From March 2, 2026 until September 2026, northbound 4 trains are bypassing Burnside Avenue to facilitate the installation of an ADA-accessible elevator.
+The rush hour 4 trains terminating at the station are ending at 149th Street-Hostos, bypassing 138th Street-Grand Concourse.